 Until 2016, the usual service frequency was 8-10 minutes Monday - Saturday and 12-15 minutes on a Sunday using a maximum of 15 trams from the fleet of 27 trams.

-An additional stop was built near to the tram depot and connected to the new rail station as an interchange for the Fife Circle and services from the North of Scotland.
-The station called Edinburgh Gateway opened in December 2016.
-The new station is located between Gogar Depot and the Gyle Centre tram stop.
+An additional stop was built near to the tram depot and connected to the Edinburgh Gateway rail station, which opened at the same time as an interchange for the Fife Circle and services from the North of Scotland.
+The stop opened in December 2016 and is located between Gogar Depot and the Gyle Centre tram stop.

-December 2016 saw external advertising appear on the trams for this first time.
-Tram 261 was chosen and the tram made its debut wearing an advert for Edinburgh's Hogmanay.
-A number of in house adverts have appeared since then and are listed below:
+December 2016 saw external advertising appear on the trams for this first time, giving some additional interest for enthusiasts!
+The adverts carried to date have featured advertising along the top of each tram and also featured contravision advertising on the 3rd and 5th section of the tram.
+Tram 261 was chosen to carry the first advert, making its debut wearing an advert for Edinburgh's Hogmanay.
+Since then, a number of in house adverts have appeared since then and are listed below:

 |261||Edinburgh's Hogmanay||Promoted the tramway's special Hogmanay service.
 Advert carried from Dec 2016 - Jan 2017|